Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   }</pre>
 <p>
   <code>result</code> contains a JSON Array of widget Objects.
 The _id is used
-  to construct the web view URL.
+  to construct the webView URL.
 Tags (the <code>tg</code> key) returns an Array of String values.
-This is information provided by the creator of the widget and can be used for various reasons.
-But the main goal is to provide versioning or providing a whitelist of domains to present the widget and its implementation is left to the developer.
+This information is provided by the widget's creator and can be used for various reasons.
+However, the main goal is to provide versioning or a whitelist of domains to present the widget, and its implementation is left to the developer.
 </p>
 <p>
-  The idea is that the developer would retrieve this list of potential widgets and decide any further action he would want to make with them with respect to the information provided.
+  The idea is that the developer would retrieve this list of potential widgets and decide any further action he would want to take with them with respect to the information provided.
 </p>
-<h3 id="01HPPGR7V2MHCREAR3K79SKMS5">Automatic Feedback Widgets</h3>
+<h3 id="01HPPGR7V2MHCREAR3K79SKMS5">Constructing the webView URL</h3>
+<h4 id="h_01HQ0B8QQKEX0A9FS8975JXGE5">Automatic Feedback Widgets</h4>
 <p>
-  If the developer has decided on a widget to present, he would call
+  If the developer has decided on a widget to present, they would call
   <code>presentFeedbackWidget</code> method and pass the chosen widget (<code>CountlyFeedbackWidget</code>)
   object.
 </p>